Composer0/BlogBackend/README.md

 - *middlewares* = contains all the middleware needed
 - *utils* = common functions that would be used repeatedly.
 - *templates* = if you code requires you to send certain emails/HTML code o the client-side, store it in this file.

+## Day 2
+- Added bcrypt to create hashed passwords in the event that someone hacks into the blog account.
+- Deleted Nandor for, the database and added myself into the Railway.app Mongo Database to test and the bcrypt code does indeed work in creating a hashed password.